nobias-fht/pasteur_n2v/docs/n2v_colab/answers.md

     => Default is (512, 64, 64, 1).
 The channel dimension is at the end.
 If your
     images are multichannel, they should end up there.
 But careful!
-The channel dimension is necessary due to the netwrok architecture.
+The channel dimension is necessary due to the network architecture.
 If you have multiple channels, they will be aggregated and the network will learn noise model and image features from both channels together.
 That is usually not a good idea.